dockercochabamba/docker-image-distribution/readme.md

 cowsay -f turkey.cow aaa
 ```

-## USE CASE 2.0 - Share image as file
+## USE CASE 2.0 -  Happy north korean
 So happy man wants to deploy ToDos App in North Korea, the server has the following specifications:

 Unknown but same to “EC2 - t1.micro”